 SaskTel claims their network will cover 99% of Saskatchewan by April 2017.

-You can check coverage and network types in your area at their support page.
+You can check coverage and network types in your area on their support page.

 Notable considerations include: